jguadagno/jguadagno.github.io/_posts/2020-04-04-setup-azure-artifacts-to-host-nuget-packages.md

 And I am leaving the defaults for `version control` and `work item process`.

 **NOTE**: The default for an organization is *private*.
 You have to edit your organizational security policy to go public.
 For most people and organizations that you don't want to be public.
-I'm only doing this for the demo.  *Famous last words* :)
+I'm only doing this for the demo.  *Famous last words* :smile:

 ## Artifacts